zubairislam69/BlackjackGame/README.md

-# BlackJack
+# Blackjack

-This is a simple BlackJack game built with React.
+This is a simple Blackjack game built with React.

 ## Getting Started